LongOnly/LongOnly/README.md

 Currently based in Portugal, you can usually find me building solutions that:
 * Retrieve and store large amounts of data
 * Find patterns and anomalous behaviours
-* Optimize and automate complex processes
+* Optimize and/or automate complex processes

 This entangles a lot of different areas which financial services are my favourite but I'm always keen to learn & develop new skills!😃

-(some) domains I recurrently work on:
+(some) domains I recurrently work with:
 * Financial Products & Derivatives
 * High Performance Databases
 * Time Series Forecasting